evboucher004/barcode-deluxe/README.md

 ## Barcode Screen

 Displays the **Barcode type** used, in a dropdown, alongside the barcode itself.
-This screen includes a few other elements. **Scan new text** switches to the camera, the editable encoded-text box allows the user to edit the text in the barcode, **Regenerate** will use the changed text to generate a new barcode, and **Download** which saves the barcode in the device's gallery.
+This screen includes a few other elements. **Scan new text** switches to the camera, the editable encoded-text box allows the user to edit the barcode's text, **Regenerate** will use the changed text to generate a new barcode, and **Download** which saves the barcode in the device's gallery.

 Editing the box and pressing Regenerate (or Enter in the box) re-encodes with